submariner-io/submariner/README.md

 To run basic e2e tests you can trigger `make e2e` command.

+If you want to avoid part of the ci validation with make while testing your changes you can speedup the process by running: `make build package e2e`

 We welcome issues/PR's to Submariner, if you encounter issues that you'd like to fix while working on it or find new features that you'd like.

 # TODO